sourcegraph/handbook/content/engineering/product_documentation.md

-# Sourcegraph documentation guidelines
+# Product documentation

+These guidelines are for contributing documentation to the [sourcegraph repository](https://github.com/sourcegraph/sourcegraph/tree/master/doc).
+See [editing the handbook](../editing.md) for how to contribute handbook content.

-## Contributing to documentation
+## Contributing

 Whenever a feature is changed, updated, introduced, or deprecated, the pull request introducing these changes must be accompanied by the documentation (either updating existing ones or creating new ones).